-Follow the steps below to bind an SSH key pair to an ECS instance or unbind it from an ECS instance.
+To bind an SSH key pair to an ECS instance, use the following steps.

-In the navigation pane, click Manage Key Pairs.
+In the left-side navigation pane, click Manage Key Pairs.

-On the Manage Key Pairs page, select the desired region, find the desired key pair, and then
+On the Manage Key Pairs page, select your desired region, find your desired key pair, and then click Bind Instance.